AnchorFree/helm-charts/stable/cortex/README.md

   s3_url: "s3://<aws-region>/example-cortex"
 ```

-The command deploys cortex on the Kubernetes cluster.
+The command deploys Cortex on the Kubernetes cluster.
 The [configuration](configuration) section lists the parameters that can be configured during installation.

-## Uninstall the Chart
+## Uninstalling the Chart
 To uninstall/delete the my-release deployment:

 ```bash